thebabush/WriteUpz/2017_DSU_UNK_Reverse_Engineering/README.md

 In the `main()` for the binary, just keep track of the value of R0.
 Each value is the ASCII value of a character of the flag.
-In [arm_2.py](arm_2.py) I copied the interesting part of the disassembly and I implemented a dumb DIY emulator.
-Just run the script to get the flag.
+I copied the interesting part of the disassembly and implemented a dumb DIY emulator.
+Just run the [arm_2.py](arm_2.py) to get the flag.

 ### Challenge 3